Reviewing Mitsubishi Estate (MITEY) & The Competition

 Mitsubishi Estate pays an annual dividend of $0.08 per share and has a dividend yield of 0.5%.
 Mitsubishi Estate pays out 8.3% of its earnings in the form of a dividend.
 As a group, “Real estate agents & managers” companies pay a dividend yield of 1.6% and pay out 31.0% of their earnings in the form of a dividend.

-This table compares Mitsubishi Estate and its competitors revenue, earnings per share (EPS) and valuation.
+This table compares Mitsubishi Estate and its rivals revenue, earnings per share (EPS) and valuation.

 |Gross Revenue